There’s a weight problem in America and it isn’t just affecting humans.

 It’s a good idea to work with your vet to assess your dog’s body condition, muscle condition, lifestyle and any concurrent medical conditions and determine how many calories you should be feeding.

 You can also consult the tools available online (including on APOP’s site) which provide a good estimate of weight ranges and caloric needs by breed and size.

 As to food quality, Osborne recommends fresh food including lean protein like chicken, turkey, fish, eggs and tofu, and fiber through fresh vegetables such as Brussels sprouts, broccoli, cauliflower, kale, cabbage, and spinach.

 While some dog owners hesitate around the idea of feeding “people food,” this kind of real, fresh food is more nutrient dense, and more bioavailable than dried, processed food.
 Those planning to prepare fresh food at home for any length of time should be sure to consult their vet to ensure meals are correctly balanced and contain the necessary vitamins and nutrients.

-While food is the biggest factor, pet owners should also plan to exercise dogs for a minimum of 20 minutes, twice a day.
+While food is the biggest factor, pet owners should also plan to exercise dogs for a minimum of an hour a day.
 And be careful with snacks.
 You can use fresh veggies as healthy treats and avoid processed mystery-ingredient treats and things like pig ears, and bully sticks.